KhartesViewer/khartes/README.md

 For instance, the upper slice, which corresponds to one of the original TIFF files, has a text label in the upper left indicating which image (TIFF file) it is from.

-2) Below the 3 Data Slices is the Status Bar.
+2) Below the three Data Slices is the Status Bar.
 This displays the current 3D location of the cursor.
 For instance, if you move the cursor around inside of the top Data Slice, and watch the Status Bar, you will see that the IMG (image) coordinate remains constant (and is the same as in the label in the data slice), while the X and Y coordinates change.

-3) Each of the 3 Data Slices has a colored border.
+3) Each of the three Data Slices has a colored border.
 And inside each Data Slice, the two intersecting crosshairs are of different colors.
 These colors act as an additional orientation cue.
 Think, for a moment, about the red data slice (the one with a red border).
 Somewhere in 3D space its plane intersects the plane of the green data slice.
 These two planes are mutually